awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

 1. Sign into the AWS Management Console and open the ACM console at [https://console\.aws\.amazon\.com/acm/home](https://console.aws.amazon.com/acm/home)\.
 If the introductory page appears, choose **Get Started**\.
 Otherwise, choose **Request a certificate**\.

 1. On the **Request a certificate** page, type your domain name\.
-For more information about typing domain names, see [Request a Public Certificate](gs-acm-request-public.md)\.
+For more information about typing domain names, see [Requesting a Public Certificate](gs-acm-request-public.md)\.

 1. To add more domain names to the ACM certificate, type other names as text boxes open beneath the name you just typed\.